ddogg26/cybersecurity-notes-and-writeups/Notes/OSI Model.md

-Encapsulation is when pieces of info
+Encapsulation is when pieces of information get added to data

 1. **Physical Layer (Bits)**
 	* Handles transmission of raw data